emerysteele/macrodeckwebview/Readme.md

 ﻿
-# WebView Tray Applet for [MacroDeck](https://macrodeck.org)
+# WebView Tray Applet for [Macro Deck](https://macrodeck.org)

- - Small applet that pops up a window with a WebView for MacroDeck's [Web Client](http://web.macrodeck.org).
+ - Small applet that pops up a window with a WebView for Macro Deck's [Web Client](http://web.macrodeck.org).
 Gives easy access to macros right from your system tray.

 # Running (Self Compile)